-- Serious and non-serious AE/AEFI from spontaneous ICSR, including reports from HCPs, consumers, scientific literature, and regulatory authorities - Serious adverse drug reactions from non-interventional studies - Solicited reports of serious AE/AEFIs
+- Serious and non-serious AE/AEFI from spontaneous ICSR, including reports from HCPs, consumers, scientific literature, and regulatory authorities - Serious adverse events from non-interventional studies - Solicited reports of serious AE/AEFIs

-For special issues or concerns, additional tabulations of adverse drug reactions can be presented by indication, route of administration, or other variables.
-This section should not serve to provide analyses or conclusions based on the datapresented (Refer Appendix-B, Table 09).
+For special issues or concerns, additional tabulations of adverse events can be presented by indication, route of administration, or other variables.
+This section should not serve to provide analyses or conclusions based on the data presented (Refer Appendix-B, Table 09).